SteveBenner/couchdb-dash-docset/README.md

 ## Script notes
 The basic premise is mapping the HTML documentation using Nokogiri, which is like jQuery for Ruby, in that it makes playing with the XML DOM fun and easy.
 Actually, a javascript version of this done in node.js would probably be more efficacious, but I'm a Rubyist first and foremost, and don't have experience with node.js yet.

-The code is a bit convoluted, mostly because I'm OCD about DRY code and can't stop myself, but also because I wanted to be able to maintain the generator in case the HTML changes, which happened already in a significant update for version 1.5.
-I tried to make a tool that is generic enough to re-use and customize without much effort.